-You play Pokemon Go every time you leave the house.
-Despite the hundreds of times you've launched your Pokeball, you still haven't discovered the app’s hidden gems.
+Do you still play Pokemon Go every time you leave the house?
+Despite the hundreds of times you've launched your Poke Balls, you probably haven't discovered all the hidden gems and secrets in the app.

-Once you uncover these secrets, there's no going back.
-Here are some of Pokemon Go‘s most prominent glitches that you need to know about.
+Not everything is laid out so clearly!
+Once you uncover these tricks and tips, there's no going back.
+Here are some of the most prominent Pokemon Go secrets and glitches you need to know about.

 1. Use Pikachu as Your Starter Pokemon

-When you start up Pokemon Go, you're forced to choose Squirtle, Bulbasaur, and Charmander as your starter Pokemon—or so you think.
+When you start up Pokemon Go, you're forced to choose Squirtle, Bulbasaur, or Charmander as your starter Pokemon... or are you?

-You actually don’t have to use these generic Pokemon, so just ignore them.
-That’s right, once you turn down these Pokemon at least four times, Pikachu should appear on your map.
+Just ignore them!
+If you turn down the initial Pokemon offers at least four times, Pikachu will appear on your map.
 As soon as you spot the little yellow guy, make sure to zoom in and catch him.

 2. Give Pikachu a Piggy-Back Ride

 Who doesn't want a Pikachu on their shoulder?
-Using Pokemon Go's Buddy System can make your avatar carry Pikachu on its shoulder.
+Using Pokemon Go's Buddy System, you can make your player avatar carry Pikachu on its shoulder.

 3. Choose Eevee's Evolution